-COBRA is a federal law regulated by the Department of Labor that requires employers with20 or moreemployees to offer continuing coverage to individuals who would otherwise lose their health benefits due to termination of employment, reduction in hours or certain other events.
+Consolidated Omnibus Budget Reconciliation Act (COBRA) is a federal law regulated by the Department of Labor that requires employers with20 or moreemployees to offer COBRA continuing of health coverage to individuals who would otherwise lose their health benefits due to termination of employment, reduction in hours or certain other events.
 Individual states may also have COBRA-like laws that apply.

 The following types of plans generally need to be offered to employees when COBRA is triggered:

 prescription drug plans

 Under federal law, life insurance, disability insurance, and retirement plans are not plans that you must extend to people entitled to COBRA coverage.
 Although state laws may require some or all of these plans to receive COBRA like benefits.

 For example,Minnesota has a COBRA-like law that requires group life insurance be extended to qualifying COBRA individuals.

 Remaining compliant with COBRA administration can be complex, by working with Benafica you will remain current and compliant with changing regulations.
 Contact us today if you have questions or are not currently utilizing our COBRA administration services.